antholeole/blog/src/content/blog/writing-a-nix-flake-module.md

 }
 ```

 `flake-parts` exposes a nice `flake-parts-lib` library with useful features like `mkPerSystemOption`.
-If you're unfamilar with flake parts, `per-system` is the way that `flake-parts` nicely abstracts around having to sepecify `system` everywhere.
+If you're unfamiliar with flake parts, `per-system` is the way that `flake-parts` nicely abstracts around having to specify `system` everywhere.
 It automatically applies the `system` parameter to these options, meaning any system we define in `flake.nix` is useable.

 Lets define our options.
-First, we want to be nice to our nighbors and tuck away this option set into a nested one; that way the user isn't setting `repeat = 3` on the gobal scope, which means literally nothing to most readers; we want them to have to set `string-repeater.repeat = 3`.
+First, we want to be nice to our neighbors and tuck away this option set into a nested one; that way the user isn't setting `repeat = 3` on the global scope, which means literally nothing to most readers; we want them to have to set `string-repeater.repeat = 3`.

 ```nix
 { lib, flake-parts-lib, ... }: {